-English sentence structure is the basic arrangement of a sentence.
-A sentence includes a subject and a predicate.
+English sentence structure is the basic arrangement of words in sentences.
+Every sentence includes a subject and a predicate.
 (It may include more than one.)

 The subject tells who or what the sentence is about.
 Then the verb and the rest of the predicate give information about what the subject does or is.